 Preventing vibrations from entering audio cables and disturbing the signal has become a popular tweak.
-Understandably, some cables are more microphonic than others, some surfaces will vibrate more than others, and some cable configurations and environments will be more prone than others.
+Understandably, some cables are more microphonic than others, some surfaces will vibrate more than others, some cables are more susceptible to EMI/RFI interference, and some cable configurations and environments will be more prone than others.
 Still, all systems can benefit from CVP.

 Prevent floor induced vibrations and electromagnetic field potentials from disturbing signal integrity.

 The CVP core is a mechanical vibration decoupler.
 Typical cable lifters elevate, yet still allow vibrations to be transmitted to the cable through the lifter itself.
 With CVP, the cable and the floor are mechanically decoupled.

 The CVP EC jacket is an electrical field coupler.
 This housing prevents the electrostatic field from being generated when cables are elevated off the floor.
 With CVP, the cable and the floor are electrically coupled.